BennyDeeDev/chatgpt-twitch-bot/README.md

 This will compile and run the typescript file on the fly

+A browser will open and ask you for a captcha solve it and only click once on the login button, the bot will do the rest.

+The bot will response when you type

+`!chatgpt what is the meaning of life?`

+Have fun with the bot!

 ## Known Problems

 You will run into a 429, if you ask chatgpt questions to fast.